facebook/facebook-ios-sdk/CONTRIBUTING.md

 2. authors MAY retain copyright by adding their copyright notice to the appropriate flies

 More information on the Apache License can be found [here](http://www.apache.org/foundation/license-faq.html)

+Setup:

+We use Carthage to manage our dependencies.
+You will need to run `carthage bootstrap` before you will be able to build the project.